lextm/blog/_posts/2020/2020-3-11-how-i-set-up-visual-studio-code-remote-with-multipass-on-macos.md

 ---
-layout: post
-title: How I Set Up Visual Studio Code Remote with Multipass on macOS
 description: A post about how I set up Visual Studio Code Remote with Multipass on macOS to get a WSL-like experience.
-tags: Visual-Studio-Code macOS Linux Multipass
-permalink: /how-i-set-up-visual-studio-code-remote-with-multipass-on-macos-674ce00956d1
 excerpt_separator: <!--more-->
 image:
-  path: /images/competitiveness-prosperity.jpg
   alt: Copyright © Lex Li.
 Institute for Competitiveness And Prosperity.
+  path: /images/competitiveness-prosperity.jpg
+layout: post
+permalink: /how-i-set-up-visual-studio-code-remote-with-multipass-on-macos-674ce00956d1
+tags: linux macos multipass visual-studio-code
+title: How I Set Up Visual Studio Code Remote with Multipass on macOS
 ---
 [Visual Studio Code Remote Development Extension](https://code.visualstudio.com/blogs/2019/07/25/remote-ssh) is an excellent idea with easy-to-use user experience.
 You can easily configure if your target machine is an SSH enabled Linux machine, either physical or virtual, in the cloud or on premise.

 It works pretty good on Windows 10, as WSL delivers solid Linux experience.